Singularities of secant varieties from a Hodge theoretic perspective: Introduction

 {\bf Acknowledgements.} We are very grateful to Mircea Musta\c{t}\u{a} and Mihnea Popa for valuable comments on an earlier version of this manuscript and conversations at different stages of this article.
-The second author also expresses his gratitude to Angelo Felice Lopez for comments on the earlier draft.
+We thank Sridhar Venkatesh for several helpful discussions.
+D.R. expresses his gratitude to Angelo Felice Lopez for valuable comments on an earlier draft.
+We also thank the anonymous referee for comments and suggestions that improved the exposition.
+L.S. was partially supported by Guangzhou Science and Technology Programme (No. 2024A04J6409) and NSFC grant (No.~12371063).